Destination

 Chic and cosmopolitan, Tivat is home to Porto Montenegro, a luxury marina filled with designer stores, upscale cafés, and fine dining restaurants.
 It’s where tradition meets modern glamour.

-Things to do in Tivat
+Things to Do in Tivat

 • Walk the palm-lined promenade.